 As a high-level executive, the information systems (IS) manager is in charge of computer- and technology-related research, development and productivity of business firms.
 They manage the work of other IT professionals, like computer engineers, systems analysts, data security specialists and computer support specialists.
 They frequently work directly under the chief operating officer.

 Information systems managers can find work at any type of for-profit or non-profit organization.
 The U.S. Bureau of Labor Statistics (BLS) reports that the majority of these executives are employed in the computer systems and software design industries.
-The BLS also reports that most information systems managers made from $80,160 to $187,200 or more per year as of 2015.
-The BLS projects a job growth rate of 15% for these professionals between 2014 and 2024.
+The BLS also reports that most information systems managers made from $85,380 to $180,190 or more per year as of 2018.
+The BLS projects a faster than average job growth rate of 11% for these professionals between 2018 and 2028.

 The IS manager must have a keen understanding of the technological and organizational needs of their company.
 They are frequently charged with researching and implementing ways that technology and network-based systems can increase company organization and productivity.
 They must also stay up-to-date with current and emerging technology and computing trends.